2020 NFL Playoffs: Vikings Missing Two Cornerbacks, Saints Down Two Players For Wild Card Game

 - CB Mike Hughes – Neck (Place on Injured Reserve)

 With Drew Brees firing on all cylinders and making targets out of Michael Thomas, Alvin Kamara, Taysom Hill, and virtually every other player on the roster, this is not good news for Minnesota.
-The Vikings did sign cornerback Marcus Sherels to help add depth to the roster, but they will rely heavily on Xavier Rhodes and Trae Waynes along with Kris Boyd and Holton Hill.
+The Vikings did sign cornerback Marcus Sherels to help add depth to the roster, but they will rely heavily on Xavier Rhodes and Trae Waynes, along with Kris Boyd and Holton Hill.

-The Vikings are getting running back Dalvin Cook back after he’s missed the past two games with a shoulder injury.
+The Vikings are getting running back Dalvin Cook back after he missed the past two games with a shoulder injury.

 The #NFLPlayoffs are set! pic.twitter.com/JUPNOiDKSA